Sikh Reference Library: Historical materials

 Prior to its destruction by Indian troops, the library hosted a vast collection of an estimated 20,000 literary works, including 11,107 books (another estimate puts the number of books having been 12,613), 2,500 manuscripts, 20–25 handwritten edicts (hukamnama) signed and issued by the Sikh Gurus, newspaper archives, historical letters, and documents or files.
 It also contained handwritten manuscripts (bir) of the Guru Granth Sahib, the primary and central Sikh scripture.
 The library also held documents related to the Indian Independence Movement.
 Most of the literature was written in the Punjabi-language and related to Sikhism, but there were also Hindi, Assamese, Bengali, Sindhi, Persian, Arabic, Tibetan, English, and French works touching upon various topics.

+According to the Panjab Digital Library, the contents of the library contained the following prior to its loss: